arjunperi/Brick-Breaker-Game/doc/PLAN.md

 ### Interesting Existing Game Variations

  * Devilish is definitely an interesting variation because rather than clearing the screen after a level and then resetting it for the next level, the game flows smoothly into the next level with a passage.
-This continuity seems like it requires a different type of code structure but it adds to the gameplay.
+This continuity seems like it requires a different type of code structure, but it adds to the gameplay.

  * Super breakout is another variant we think is interesting becasue of the different types of power-ups that can be implemented.
 By adding power-ups, the game becomes a lot more fun and adds another level of depth.